Challenging decisions and conduct of government agencies

 Why go to the Ombudsman?

-Taking an issue to the Ombudsman can be an effective and practical way of challenging a decision that you’re unhappy with, particularly compared with taking the dispute to the courts, for the following reasons:
+If you’re unhappy with a decision, complaining to the Ombudsman can be an effective and practical way of challenging it.
+It can be a lot more effective than going to the courts, for the following reasons:

-- fast – Usually the Ombudsman will be able to address your complaint much more quickly than the courts (although the Ombudsman have had difficulty keeping up with the increasing number of complaints in recent years).
+• fast – Usually the Ombudsman will be able to address your complaint much more quickly than the courts (although the Ombudsman has had difficulty keeping up with the increasing number of complaints in recent years).

-- cheap – It won’t cost you anything to complain to the Ombudsman.
-By contrast, applying to the High Court for judicial review is expensive, as you’d need to hire a lawyer as well as paying court fees and costs (you may be able to get Legal Aid, but this is usually only a loan, not a straight-out grant).
+• cheap – It won’t cost you anything to complain to the Ombudsman.
+By contrast, applying to the High Court for judicial review is expensive, as you’d need to hire a lawyer and pay court fees and costs (you might be able to get Legal Aid, but this is usually a loan, so you’ll have to pay it back).

 Who the Ombudsman can investigate